cowboysysop/charts/charts/local-ai/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 3.0.0

+The llama backend now uses the GGUF model format.
+Migrate to the llama-stable backend to continue using the GGML model format.

 ### Upgrading to version 2.0.0

 The chart is now tested with Kubernetes >= 1.24 and Helm >= 3.9.